 All MacBook models have the potential to experience keyboard issues because the 2015 MacBook was the first machine to get a butterfly keyboard.
 All 2016, 2017, and 2018 and 15-inch MacBook Pro models are vulnerable to failure despite some generational changes Apple has made to the keyboard with different models, which we'll explain more below.
 It's not yet clear if the 2019 models are vulnerable due to component updates.

-Apple's 2018 MacBook Air uses the same butterfly keyboard that's in the MacBook Pro, which has also been the subject of some failure complaints on Reddit and the MacRumors forums, but full data is not yet available as these machines have only been available since October 2018 and most complaints have focused on the MacBook Pro.
+Apple's 2018 MacBook Air uses the same butterfly keyboard that's in the MacBook Pro, which has also been the subject of some failure complaints on Reddit and the MacRumors forums.

 Note: Not all MacBook, MacBook Pro, and MacBook Air owners have experienced issues with the butterfly keyboard.
 It is a problem that seems to be related to dust, crumb, and small particulate exposure, with some complaints of heat issues, that affects a portion of MacBook, MacBook Pro, and MacBook Air owners.

 According to Apple, only a "small percentage" of Mac users have experienced problems with the butterfly keyboard, but anecdotal claims and the high visibility of the issue have resulted in a public perception that most butterfly keyboards fail.
-This isn't true as some people have keyboards that are fine, but any modern Mac notebook's keyboard has the potential to experience issues.
+This isn't true as some people have keyboards that are fine, but any Mac with a butterfly keyboard has the potential to experience issues.

 What has Apple done?